-The Department of Surgery is sponsoring two summer research positions for underrepresented minority students with an interest in surgery at the Jacobs School of Medicine and Biomedical Sciences.
-Selected candidates for this inaugural class of scholars will join a research project and receive a $3,000 dollar stipend ($1,500/month).
+The Department of Surgery sponsors summer research positions for underrepresented minority students with an interest in surgery at the Jacobs School of Medicine and Biomedical Sciences.

 This is an opportunity to gain valuable experience working on a research team and to develop close relationships with attending surgeons and trainees.
 It is ideal for those who are seriously considering surgery as a career.